djh00t/module_klingon_serial/openfaas/README.md

 ## Overview

-This OpenFaaS function provides an API to generate unique hexadecimal serial numbers using the `klingon_serial` Python module.
-It is designed to be deployed as a serverless function within the OpenFaaS framework.
+The `klingon-serial` function provides an API to generate unique hexadecimal serial numbers using the `klingon-serial` Python module.
+It is designed to be deployed as a serverless function.

  ## Components

- - `wrapper.py`: The FastAPI application that serves the function's endpoints.
- - `handler.py`: The handler that generates the serial number.
+ - `tests/*`: A directory containing unit tests for the function.
  - `Dockerfile`: The container specification for building the function.
+ - `handler.py`: The FastAPI application that serves the function's endpoints.
+ - `Makefile`: A set of directives for building and deploying the function.
+ - `pytest.ini`: A configuration file for the pytest test runner.
+ - `README.md`: The function's documentation.
  - `requirements.txt`: The Python dependencies required by the function.
+ - `VERSION`: A file containing the function's version number.

  ## Usage

-The function is accessible via HTTP and generates a unique serial number upon each request.
-The serial number is composed of the machine's MAC address, the process ID (PID), and the current time in milliseconds since the epoch.
+The `klingon-serial` function is accessible via HTTP and generates a unique serial number upon each request.

+The serial number is a hexadecimal value composed of the machine's MAC address, the process ID (PID), and the current time in milliseconds since the epoch.

 This document details how to interact with the function's endpoints and how to run and deploy the function.

- The function exposes an HTTP endpoint that returns a unique serial number when accessed.
-The serial number is a concatenation of the machine's MAC address, the process ID (PID), and the current time in epoch format with millisecond precision.

  ## Endpoints

  - `/`: The root endpoint that returns the serial number in whatever format you request using the `Accept` header.

    Available formats are:
     - `application/json`
     - `text/plain`